 Inquiry via Action.
 Action via Inquiry

-I am a transportation and land use planner driven by the participatory praxis of project-based teaching and community-based learning.
+I am a resilience and preservation planner driven by the participatory praxis of project-based teaching and community-based research.

 comparative analysis of conservancy praxis

 Comparative research explores who has the right and responsibility to produce, plan, maintain, manage and safeguard critical infrastructure for urban resilience and suburban sustainability.
 Mixed-methods case studies of community and corporate philanthropy in transportation planning, policy and preservation highlight the wide range of nonprofits--from citizens councils and CDCs to conservancies and corporate foundations--that shape the development and design, management and maintenance of Legacy systems (aging and abandoned infrastructure) in legacy cities (post-industrial cities).

 To advance equity in stewardship of the public realm, I facilitate co-learning amongst "friends" of streetscapes, greenways and other infrastructure for transport and mobility.
 Digital histories and data storytelling of public space funding, programming, planning and development--the product of proseminar and practica in 'networked urbanism--show strategies for cultural resilience at the municipal and metropolitan scale rarely include capacity building and collaboration amongst community-based organizations.
 Combining participatory-action research and place-based pedagogy, the TOD Partnership, a nonprofit alliance I organized, brings city, corridor and community leaders into conversation about innovative and equitable transportation strategies of the public, private and nonprofit/philanthropic sectors.

 community-engaged learning & scholarship